cpp-lln-lab/datalad_crash_course/README.md

 You can check all the past changes that have been made to the dataset with the `git log` command.
 Type `q` to exit this "log mode".

-If you want a less verbose version of the log: `git log --online`.
+If you want a less verbose version of the log: `git log --oneline`.

 ```bash
 097059d (HEAD -> master) setting origin to anterior commissure for subject 07